wiratmika/Blog/_posts/2017-02-26-interning-at-qlapa.markdown

 layout: post
 title: Interning at Qlapa
 image: "/assets/images/qlapa.jpg"
-date: '2017-02-26 08:29:34'
+date: "2017-02-26 08:29:34"
 tags:
   - misguiding-guides
   - in-english
-comments: true
 ---

-*This post bears the same thread as my previous writing, [What I Learned Interning in a Startup](/2015/07/26/what-i-learned-interning-in-a-startup.html).*
+_This post bears the same thread as my previous writing, [What I Learned Interning in a Startup](/2015/07/26/what-i-learned-interning-in-a-startup.html)._

 So basically I've interned twice in Indonesian tech companies, in which one of them is [really small](https://www.trustklik.com/) and of them is [really huge](https://www.traveloka.com/).
 Both places has its own merits and characteristics, and I did not regret worked for either.